Electrical & Electronics — Canada

 Canada adopts a federal-provincial hierarchical regulatory system:

-- At the federal level: The core regulation is the Canadian Electrical Code (CEC), and SCC is responsible for the unified accreditation of certification bodies and national standards
+At the federal level: The core regulation is the Canadian Electrical Code (CEC), with SCC responsible for the unified accreditation of certification bodies and national standards

-- At the provincial level: Provincial electrical safety authorities (AHJ, such as ESA in Ontario, RBQ in Quebec) are responsible for on-market supervision, and uniformly accept certification results accredited by SCC
+At the provincial level: Provincial electrical safety authorities (AHJ, such as ESA in Ontario and RBQ in Quebec) are responsible for on-market supervision, and uniformly accept certification results accredited by SCC

 Technical Requirements

-- The core safety requirements follow the CSA C22.2 series standards, covering safety specifications for all types of electrical and electronic products
+The core safety standards adopted are the CSA C22.2 series, covering safety requirements for all types of electrical and electronic products.

-- Mandatory test items include: insulation withstanding voltage, leakage current, grounding continuity, temperature rise test, fire and flame retardancy assessment, mechanical strength verification, abnormal working condition test, etc.
+Mandatory test items include: Insulation voltage resistance, leakage current, grounding continuity, temperature rise test, fire resistance and flame retardancy assessment, mechanical strength verification, abnormal working condition test, etc.

-- Labeling and documentation requirements: The product nameplate must clearly display the certification mark, model, voltage and current parameters; instruction manuals and labels must be provided in both English and French
+Marking and document requirements: The product nameplate must clearly mark the certification mark, model, voltage and current parameters, and instruction manuals and labels must be provided in both English and French.

-- Commercial and household electrical and electronic products are tested in accordance with their respective applicable standards, and some specific products additionally need to meet electromagnetic compatibility (EMC) requirements
+Commercial and household electrical and electronic products shall be tested according to corresponding standards respectively, and some specific products need to additionally meet electromagnetic compatibility (EMC) requirements.

 Certification Process

-- Determine applicable certification standards and schemes based on product category, intended use and voltage class
+Determine applicable certification standards and schemes based on product category, application and voltage class;

-- Submit certification applications, and provide technical materials including product circuit diagrams, BOM, certification certificates for key components, product structure drawings, draft English-French bilingual instruction manual, etc.
+Submit certification application and provide technical materials including product circuit diagrams, BOM, certification certificates for key components, product structure drawings, draft English-French bilingual instruction manual, etc.;

-- Send representative samples to complete specified tests, and rectify any non-conformities found in testing
+Send representative samples to complete the specified tests, and rectify non-conformities found in tests;

-- After passing tests and audits, obtain the certification certificate, products can be affixed with the corresponding compliance mark, and regular factory audits are required subsequently to maintain the validity of the certification
+Obtain the certification certificate after passing tests and audit, products can be affixed with the corresponding compliance mark, and regular follow-up factory audits are required to maintain the validity of the certification.